-- The Central Bank of Jordan (Component1): Has issued multiple decisions, to ease the enrollment and payment process to NAF beneficiaries, during the COVID-19 crisis.
-Including enabling relaxed KYC regulations (Know your customer) for accounts opening and providing permission to NAF and PSPs to open accounts on behalf of beneficiaries that do not have the capacity to open the account online.
-CBJ will also be providing technical input to NAF and its development partners in designing the payment flow and mobilizing the support of payment service providers as needed. - Private Sector third-party entities (Component 1), including: - The programming company for the Takaful MIS, which will apply amendments to existing module; in line with the project design parameters - o A third-party moderator that will provide expanded call center and SMS' communication capacity - Electronic Wallets Payment Service Providers: there are currently seven e-wallet firms in Jordan5 that will support NAF in enrolling and disbursing payment to beneficiaries. - Other parties coordinating with the SSC on the design and implementation of its programs include different governmental (ministries and departments) and non-governmental bodies such as chambers of commerce and professional syndicates; details are depicted in the table below: - Other donors and development partners - Component 1: NAF is supported by multiple development partners, including UNICEF, WFP, the EU, ESCWA and UNHCR.
-These donors have been providing implementation support to Takaful.
-UNICEF will support some enhancements in the Takaful MIS to implement the Program, while WFP will support the enrollment of additional Takaful households as well as the digitization of payments to beneficiaries of other NAF cash transfer programs.
-In addition, USAID, DFID and AECID will finance the parts of the direct cash transfer through a Joint Financing Arrangement (JFA). - Component 4: Ministry of Labor, Ministry of Finance, Ministry of Planning and International Cooperation, Ministry of Tourism and Antiquities, Ministry of Digital Economy and Entrepreneurship, Ministry of Industry Trade & Supply, Ministry of Social Development, Companies Control Department - Employee and Employer Representatives (Component 4): Chambers of Commerce, Professional Syndicates, representatives of employers and economic sectors
+Private Sector third-party entities (Component 1), including:

+- The programming company for the Takaful MIS, which will apply amendments to existing module; in line with the project design parameters - o A third-party moderator that will provide expanded call center and SMS' communication capacity - Electronic Wallets Payment Service Providers: there are currently eight e-wallet firms in Jordan5 that will support NAF in enrolling and disbursing payment to beneficiaries. - o Companies contracted through the Project Management Unit include a communication firm, a data collection firm, and specialized experts, such as a targeting formula adjustment expert. - Civil society organizations providing social protection services that will be added to the Jordanian Social Registry. - o Private sector companies that provide economic and social empowerment services for NAF's beneficiaries - Other parties coordinating with the SSC on the design and implementation of its programs include different governmental (ministries and departments) and non-governmental bodies such as chambers of commerce and professional syndicates; details are depicted in the table below:

+• Other donors and development partners

+- Component 1: NAF is supported by multiple development partners, including UNICEF, WFP, the EU, ESCWA and UNHCR.
+These donors have been providing implementation support to UCT.
+UNICEF will support some enhancements in the Takaful MIS to implement the Program, while WFP will support the enrollment of additional UCT households as well as the digitization of payments to beneficiaries of other NAF cash transfer programs.
+In addition, USAID, DFID and AECID financed the parts of the direct cash transfer through a Joint Financing Arrangement (JFA). - Component 4: Ministry of Labor, Ministry of Finance, Ministry of Planning and International Cooperation, Ministry of Tourism and Antiquities, Ministry of Digital Economy and Entrepreneurship, Ministry of Industry Trade & Supply, Ministry of Social Development, Companies Control Department, Ministry of Energy and Mineral Resources, Ministry of Health, and Income and Sales Tax department. - Employee and Employer Representatives (Component 4): Chambers of Commerce, Professional Syndicates, representatives of employers and economic sectors